nfroidure/whook/README.md

 And that's it, you have your REST API.
 We have
 [no middleware](http://insertafter.com/en/blog/no_more_middlewares.html) concept
 here.
-Instead, every handler is a simple function taking an object and returning another one.
-It makes those objects very easily composable (in a functional programming sense).
+Instead, every handler is a simple function taking paramters and returning a response.
+It makes those functions very easily composable (in a functional programming sense).

 You may add global wrappers to change every handlers input/output on the fly or